 Polski Bus Review – Travel in Poland

 I booked the trip on-line at the Polski Bus website from Kraków to Zakopane for some insanely cheap amount.
 The ticket cost around 20 zloty round trip which is about $5.00.
 Ok, you can’t really beat that price.
-And being fair, Polski bus was actually a great, cheap way to get to Zakopane.
+Being fair, Polski bus was actually a great, cheap way to get to Zakopane.
 The Polski Bus website is in English.
 It is very simple and straightforward to make a booking.
 The bus was very clean and new; I have no complaints there.

 However, if you are considering using Polski Bus here is my only warning, be VERY cautious of is your luggage.
 The driver should tag your luggage with a sticker, or luggage receipt that has a unique number.
 One sticker stays on your bag, keep the other sticker to claim your luggage upon arrival.
 Make sure the bus driver does this!
 In our case, this didn’t happen.
 The driver loaded everyone’s luggage under the bus and didn’t hand out any luggage stickers.